bcw222/chromium-website/site/chromium-os/developer-information-for-chrome-os-devices/index.md

 **Caution: Modifications you make to the system are not supported by Google, may cause hardware, software or security issues and may void warranty.**

-> Remember: Chrome OS devices are **not** general-purpose PCs.
-We believe you
-> should be able to hack on your own property, but if you do it's not our fault
-> if something breaks.

 Googlers not finding what they're looking for may want to look at [go/cros-names](http://goto.google.com/cros-names).